szl0144/stock-data-analysis-agent/README.md

 #### Multi-Agents

-1. **Pandas Data Analyst Agent:** Combines the ability to wrangle, transform, and analyze data with an optional data visualization agent that can create interactive plots.
+1. **🔥🔥 Pandas Data Analyst Agent:** Combines the ability to wrangle, transform, and analyze data with an optional data visualization agent that can create interactive plots.
 [See Example](https://github.com/business-science/ai-data-science-team/blob/master/examples/multiagents/pandas_data_analyst.ipynb)
-2. **SQL Data Analyst Agent:** Connects to SQL databases to pull data into the data science environment.
+2. **🔥🔥 SQL Data Analyst Agent:** Connects to SQL databases to pull data into the data science environment.
 Creates pipelines to automate data extraction.
 Performs Joins, Aggregations, and other SQL Query operations.
 Includes a Data Visualization Agent that creates visualizations to help you understand your data.
 [See Example](https://github.com/business-science/ai-data-science-team/blob/master/examples/multiagents/sql_data_analyst.ipynb)

 ### Agents Coming Soon